Keeping matter in the loop in dS$_3$ quantum gravity: Introduction

 It is useful to contrast this question between the metric and Chern-Simons formulations.
 The metric couples naturally to matter through minimal coupling to a metric-compatible connection.
 In the Chern-Simons formulation it is not clear how to write down such a coupling while also maintaining the topological nature that makes it attractive as a theory of gravity.
 In the context of effective field theory this situation is natural: Chern-Simons theories arise as effective theories precisely by integrating out degrees of freedom above some mass gap.
 These massive degrees of freedom are not invisible to the low-energy theory: their remnants are topological line operators, Wilson lines, which are regarded, loosely, as the worldlines of charged matter.
 With this tenet in mind we will build an effective coupling that captures the physics of massive matter directly in the Chern-Simons theory.

 In brief, we will show how to leverage exact results of Wilson loops with the purpose of building a field that couples to Chern-Simons connections.
 This involves showing that a path integral of a massive field can be viewed as a Wilson loop that ``winds'' arbitrarily many times around the Euclidean spacetime.
 We call the resulting winding operator a Wilson spool, which has a precise definition in classical and quantum gravity, and can be computed to any order in the gravitational coupling, Newton's constant, $G_N$.
-There are several ingredients and steps that go into this construction, so let us elaborate on the specifics of our approach.
+Our proposal is synergetic with the work of \cite{Ooguri:1999bv}, however ours is constructed to have a broader validity for Chern-Simons gravity\footnote{Namely, the na\"ive application of \cite{Ooguri:1999bv} will lead to an incorrect scalar one-loop determinant in the classical limit ($G_N\rightarrow 0$).
+In section \ref{sec:testofspool} we illustrate how our proposal reproduces the one-loop determinant of massive scalar fields correctly.}.
+There are several ingredients and steps that go into our construction, so let us elaborate on the specifics of our approach.